Employment-at-Will in New York

 Protection for Employees or Applicants Convicted of a Criminal Offense

 Employees or applicants for employment who have been convicted of one or more “criminal offenses” have some protection from adverse employment action under Article 23-A of the New York Corrections Law.
-Stated simply, an employer may not automatically refuse to hire, discipline or fire an employee because he was convicted of one or more criminal offenses.
+Stated simply, an employer (defined as an entity who employs 10 or more people) may not automatically refuse to hire, discipline or fire an employee because he was convicted of one or more criminal offenses.

 Rather, the employer is required to consider and apply the following eight factors under Section 753 (1) of the New York Corrections Law:

 (1) The public policy of this state . . . to encourage the employment of persons previously convicted of one or more criminal offenses.